-RB2 was missing the phrase "and the inhabitants" from the beginning of this verse, intimating that they only saw the glory of the telestial world, but they later added that they also saw in vision the inhabitants as well.
+RB2 is missing the phrase "and the inhabitants" from the beginning of this verse, intimating that they only saw the glory of the telestial world, but they later added that they also saw in vision the inhabitants as well.

-109 they were as innumerable as the stars.
+they were as innumerable as the stars.
 The comparison to the stars is appropriate both in terms of glory as well as the numbers of those in the telestial kingdom.
 With many children on worlds scattered throughout the universe, it is no wonder that the number of those who inherit this kingdom are innumerable to man.

-110 all shall bow the knee.
+all shall bow the knee.
 Even those who inherit a glory that does not allow them to enjoy the presence of Christ will nevertheless bow their knee to him and confess his right to be on the throne given him by the Father and to judge them appropriately.

-111 they shall be judged according to their works.
+they shall be judged according to their works.
 The judgment is based on our own actions and decisions, and we each receive exactly what we should, with a mansion and dominion perfectly suited to our station.

-112 they cannot come.
-Telestial beings can never come into the presence of the Father and the Son.
+they cannot come.
+Once assigned to this kingdom of glory at the very end of Jesus' work and mission, telestial beings can never come into the presence of the Father and the Son.